DanilSko/ftyers.github.io/2018-komp-ling/practicals/segmentation-response.md

 # Tokenisation

 Here is my implementation of maxmatch algorightm:

 [dsmaxmatch](segmentation/python_code/ds_maxmatch.py)

-And here is the full code that parses train file for dictionary and then applies maxmatch to the sentences from train file.
+And here is the full code that parses train file for dictionary and then applies maxmatch to the sentences from train file:

 [maxmatch tokenizer] (segmentation/python_code/ds_maxmatch_tokenizer.py)